juliadiepho/DIEP_01-git_20220606/ppt_slides.md

 - $ git commit -am "message": commit all the files that have been changed.
 ___
 #### Basic Git Commands (continued)
+- $ git status: display what is going on inside the git.
+    - ex: what changes have not been committed, etc.
+- $ git push: push the new commit to Github.
+- $ git pull: take the newest changes for the latest version on Github to the version in our computer.
+- $ git log: display the history of changes/commits have been made.
+- $ git reset: convert to the previous state of change.